 ___________________________________________________________

-Question: For my project I have a certain location in mind.
-How can I figure out, if this specific geo position is covered by a mobile network?
+Question: For my project I need to connect to a P2M module located in a quite unpopulated area.
+How can I figure out, if a specific target geo position is covered by a mobile network?

 ___________________________________________________________